-More than half of our department has an interest in the development of remote sensing and GIScience theories and technologies with respect to the study of the urban environment.
-We are interested in understanding the structure and evolution of cities, themes of space, time, and visualization.
-We use traditional maps as well as digital geospatial technologies and social media that enable new forms of visualization, and emerging qualitative GIS analytics.
+FSU geographers focus on better understanding the processes that shape the growth and development of cities, at scales ranging from the individual to the region.
+More than half of our department also has an interest in the development of remote sensing and GIScience theories and technologies with respect to the study of the urban environment and its flows.
+To understand the changing structure of cities, we employ traditional maps and emerging qualitative GIS analytics, as well as digital geospatial technologies and social media that enable new forms of visualization.
+Themes of accessibility, sustainability, and well-being are explored in recent faculty research on topics such as urban land-use change, environmental health, intra- and inter-metropolitan transportation and communications networks.
 We are also engaged in broader environmental remote sensing as evidenced by recent local and international work in landscape change, natural hazard assessment, and environmental sustainability.

 Climate change is poised to reconfigure relationships between people and the biophysical and built environments on which they depend.
 Our research addresses the physical processes that underpin climate change, as well as the impacts of climate change on households and communities, public health, local economies and natural habitats.
 Examples of recent work include quantifying the increasing intensity of the strongest tropical cyclones worldwide, examining the impact of coral bleaching on fishing and tourism, and investigating the effects of extreme heat events on U.S. neighborhoods and households.

-Biodiversity, Conservation, and Management (Lester, Pau, McCreary)
+Biodiversity, Conservation, and Management (Lester, Pau, McCreary, Gergan)

 The conservation and management of terrestrial and marine species and habitats are increasingly important because of rapid global change.
 FSU geographers work on understanding the distribution of species, communities, and habitats across space and time, the services they provide, and human impacts on natural systems with the aim of informing policy, management, and conservation priorities.
-Specific research topics include biogeography and macroecology, ecosystem service provisioning and tradeoffs, conservation planning, spatial management of natural resources, fisheries management, marine protected area, land-use land-cover change, tropical deforestation, phenology and climate change, and remote sensing of biodiversity.
+Specific research topics include biogeography and macroecology, ecosystem service provisioning and tradeoffs, conservation planning, spatial management of natural resources, fisheries management, marine protected area, land-use, land-cover change, tropical deforestation, phenology and climate change, and remote sensing of biodiversity.